kopperud/Pesto.jl/README.md

 See the website at [https://kopperud.github.io/Pesto.jl/dev](https://kopperud.github.io/Pesto.jl/dev) for the documentation, and for an explanation of how the model is set up.

-This Julia module also has an R-package wrapper with the same name (see [Pesto](https://github.com/kopperud/Pesto)).

 ## References

 * Maddison, W. P., Midford, P. E., & Otto, S. P. (2007).
 Estimating a binary character's effect on speciation and extinction.
 Systematic biology, 56(5), 701-710.